shriram/scribble-embedding/README.md

 ## Acknowledgments

-Thanks to Kathi Fisler, who showed me how she did this in the Web version of the Bootstrap documents, and Danny Yoo, who helped her set that up.
+Thanks to Kathi Fisler, who showed me how she did something similar in the Web version of the Bootstrap documents, and Danny Yoo, who helped her set that up.
 A Leif Andersen post on StackOverflow was invaluable to start figuring out the LaTeX version.